sigmasoldi3r/pacc/README.md

 # pacc

-Package manager for CC: Tweaked and monorepo.
+Package manager for CC: Tweaked and monorepo for official packages.

 ## Contributing